21 – The Buggles

 # 4 – Duran Duran

-While MTV’s early audience was heavily male dominated, the band Duran Duran helped find the channel a female audience and in turn raised the band’s popularity to extreme heights.
+While MTV’s early audience was heavily male-dominated, the band Duran Duran helped find the channel a female audience and in turn raised the band’s popularity to extreme heights.

 # 3 – Asia

 Asia’a debut album featured the hit single “Heat Of The Moment.”
 It would become one of the most played videos in the early days of MTV.
 There have been many supergroups formed throughout the years but none had the promotional machine that MTV gave the band’s first single “Heat Of The Moment.”
-Everyone knew who Asia were because of MTV.
+Everyone knew who Asia was because of MTV.

 # 2 – Michael Jackson

-Of course Michael Jackson had already been a huge star long before the arrival of MTV.
+Of course, Michael Jackson had already been a huge star long before the arrival of MTV.
 However, MTV took this huge star and turned him into a God.
-Videos for “Beat It, Billie Jean, Bad,” and of course “Thriller,” would become some of the most watched videos of all time on MTV.
-Michael Jackson along with Prince would break the color barriers on MTV that plagued the channels early years.
+Videos for “Beat It, Billie Jean, Bad,” and of course “Thriller,” would become some of the most-watched videos of all time on MTV.
+Michael Jackson along with Prince would break the color barriers on MTV that plagued the channel’s early years.

 # 1 – Madonna

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
-No one person, business or any organizations is allowed to republish any of our original content anywhere on the web or in print without our permission.
+No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
+All photos used are either public domain Creative Commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
+All photo credits have been placed at the end of the article.
+Album Cover Photos are affiliate links and the property of Amazon and are stored on the Amazon server.
+Any theft of our content will be met with swift legal action against the infringing websites.

 DMCA.com Protection Status